tadster04/Clash-Royal-Assistant/README.md

 Fix problems

-Use machine learning to automaticly enter the cards played
+Use object detection to automaticly enter the cards played